-As students return to campus, our informal networking will be a blend of in-person and/or virtual.
-Whether in-person or virtual this programs offer an opportunity for GW students to build connections with members of the alumni community and learn from their experiences.
+Our informal networking events are a blend of in-person and/or virtual and offer GW students an opportunity to build connections with members of the alumni community and learn from their experiences.
 Alumni play an integral role in these programs by providing guidance to current GW students.
 Taking the time to connect with students creates a lasting impact.
 We encourage conversations about campus and community activities, field(s) of study, current professional role, and career selection and progression Alumni hosts represent a range of industries and interests, and are in various stages of their careers.

 Our Dinner with Alumni (DWA) and Coffee with Alumni (CWA) programs offer an opportunity for GW students to build connections with members of the alumni community and learn from their experiences.
 Alumni play an integral role in these programs by providing guidance to current GW students.